alex-me/nencog/alex/nlava/README.md

 The datasets are stored in the directory [data](./data/).

-## CNN models for the identification of relevant objects
+## CNN models for the identification of relevant objects (NOTE: obsolete)

+**the following files are kept here for documentation of the research, but the current development has moved on [Keras-based models](./keras/README.md)**

 *	[cnn.py](./cnn.py) is the library of TensorFlow primitives for building models, that is a copy of [cnn.py](../my_cifar/cnn.py) already used in the